SinaGhaffarzadeh/Functional-MRI-denoising-using-data-driven-multi-step-deep-neural-network/README.md

 # How to train the model

 ## Step One
-Before start training process, fist of all, extract all `.rar` files in thier path. after that, please download exisiting data from `Google Drive` and put `T1w.nii` in `Structural folder` , `tfMRI_WM_LR.nii` in `tfMRI folder`, and `rest_fMRI_Gaussian.mat & rest_fMRI_regions.mat` in `data floder` where the our data should be in there.
+Before start training process, fist of all, extract all `.rar` files in thier path. after that, please download exisiting data from `Google Drive` and put `T1w.nii` in `Structural folder` , `tfMRI_WM_LR.nii` in `tfMRI folder`, and `rest_fMRI_Gaussian.mat & rest_fMRI_regions.mat` in `Data floder` where the our data should be in there.

 ## Step Two
 In this framwork we have two training part (Denoising Simulated and Real tfMRI data).

 ### .Simulate tFMRI
 If you want to simulate tfMRI data you should download rest-fMRI data from HCP and add it up to `fMRI foldor`.
-After that, you`ll able to run `Codes/Preprocessing/HCP_Simulation_tfMRI.m` to construct the simulated tfMRI.
+After that, you'll able to run `Codes/Preprocessing/HCP_Simulation_tfMRI.m` to construct the simulated tfMRI.
+Although you able to do this processing yourself, there `/Data/` we did carry out this process too. because, rest fMRI data was very larg and we couldn't upload to our google drive.
+So, you can use them in the next step.

 ### .Real data
 If you want to use real tfMRI data in denoising process you should just run `Codes/Preprocessing/HCP_Real_tfMRI.m` to extract segments of Gray matter and non-Gray matter and some other neccessery information.

+After carry out one of these processing we can able to apply our de-noising approach (`MSDNN`)on that.